 For full details of these please see my post What Liquids Do Not Go in a Liquids Bag?

-You cannot take the following liquids, even if they are in containers smaller than 3.4 ounces:
+You cannot take the following liquids, mostly because they are potentially flammable liquids or dangerous substances.
+It doesn’t matter how many fluid ounces they are – even if they are in containers smaller than 3.4 ounces:

 - Fuel (petrol/gasoline)